ConnorMcCranie/DnD/og_campaign/for_dm/notes/session_planning/session11/session11_outline.md

   - Met Thalia Ironforge, who suggested that the liquid metal could be tempered if cold enough.
 She also was enamored with Kebo-Wan and offered to enrich their weapons with pixie dust.
 She also took the crossbow to try and put it in a different mold.
   - Kebo-Wan found his cousin Charkee taling to old man Timothias.
 Kebo-Wan fought Timothias 1v1, but he got wrecked (especially in the kidneys).
 Still, Timothias was impressed enough that he allowed him to keep training with the Tenderizers.
   - Lori requested that they look for more sprites.
 Strad/Vaaneth negotiated that since the GDP (grasslands domestic product) would increase, they should get property in return.
+### At Verdant Refuge
+- Thalia gives back weapons, which are now Fairy blessed (+1 against undead)
+- She couldn't figure out the crossbow
+  > I tried putting the crossbow in the mold like you asked.
+It poured into the hand crossbow molds perfectly!
+There was just enough material for both but.. it just wouldn't hold its shape.
+After I took it out, the metal just recombined into its original form.
+I thought maybe it wanted to stay together, so I also tried using the heavy crossbow mold since that's all one piece.
+Same story unfortunately, it returned to its original form after I took it out.
+Maybe we could get better results if you could cool it down more...
+- The town is a bit more lively.
+There are more people out and about now that they don't have to chant the protection ritual.
+You see a group of builders drawing out blueprints and measuring some logs.
+- You hear some shouts and cheers coming from a small group of gnomes and halflings who are forming a circle.
+  - Within the circle, you see two gnomes engaged in a fierce free-style dance battle.
+  - If you battle them, they recommend trying out at Derek's Academy for Dancing Fighters.
+They know that it's east of the Gallant Grasslands, on the other side of Hobblegate Boarding School for Gnomes.
 ### Towards Lake/Grove
 - On the way to lake, there is **[DC 15 Perc]** to notice some acorns.
 Investigating this will lead to finding the evil warlock squirrel HexTail the Nut-o-Mancer practicing the Raise Dead spell (He creates 3 CR1 ghouls).
 He will turn invisible and flee if he feels too threatened.
 -At the lake,